For P. Quinctius |

 Moreover, Quinctius himself cried out that he was unwilling to give security, lest by so doing he should seem to admit that his goods had been taken possession of in accordance with the edict: besides, if he gave a bond in that manner, he should be forced (as has now happened) to speak first in a trial affecting himself capitally.
 Dolabella (as high-born men are wont to do, who, whether they have begun to act rightly or wrongly, carry either conduct to such a height that no one born in our rank of life can overtake them) perseveres most bravely in committing injustice: he bids him either give security or give a bond; and meantime he orders our advocates, who objected to this, to be removed with great roughness. |

-conturbatus sane discedit Quinctius ; neque mirum , cui haec optio tam misera tamque iniqua daretur ut aut ipse se capitis damnaret , si satis dedisset , aut causam capitis , si sponsionem fecisset , priore loco diceret .
+Conturbatus sane discedit Quinctius ; neque mirum , cui haec optio tam misera tamque iniqua daretur ut aut ipse se capitis damnaret , si satis dedisset , aut causam capitis , si sponsionem fecisset , priore loco diceret .
 Cum in altera re causae nihil esset quin secus iudicaret ipse de se , quod iudicium gravissimum est , in altera spes esset ad talem tamen virum iudicem veniendi , unde eo plus opis auferret quo minus attulisset gratiae , sponsionem facere maluit ; fecit ; te iudicem , C .
-Aquili , sumpsit , ex sponso egit . in hoc summa iudici causaque tota consistit .
+Aquili , sumpsit , ex sponso egit .
+In hoc summa iudici causaque tota consistit .

 |